Vertex Nomination Via Seeded Graph Matching: Simulations and real data experiments

 To explore how the normalized rank of the VOI is influenced by matching graphs which differ in size, we next consider pairs of graphs on different sized vertex sets.
 We will set the number of vertices in the smaller graph, $G'$, to be $|V'|=r|V|=300r$, for $r = 0.25, 0.30, \ldots, 1$.
-We further impose that $\tilde{G},G' \sim \rho-$SBM$(3,b,\Lambda)$, for some subgraph $\tilde{G}$ of $G.$ For each $r$, in Figure \ref{fig:srvary} (right) we plot the average $\tau(x')$ ($\pm2$s.e.) over 100 Monte Carlo replicates for fixed $s_x=4$.
+Let $H' = G'$ and suppose there exists an induced subgraph $H$ of $G$ so that $(H,G') \sim 0.6 \mydash RDPG(X)$ for Figure \ref{fig:rdpg_srvary} b and $(H,G') \sim 0.6 \mydash SBM(3,b,\Lambda)$ for Figure \ref{fig:srvary} b.
+For each $r$, we plot the average $\tau(x')$ ($\pm2$s.e.) over 100 Monte Carlo replicates for fixed $s_x=4$.
 As can be seen, under this model when the original networks $G$ and $G'$ have a large discrepancy between the sizes of their vertex sets there is less accuracy in the \texttt{VNmatch} algorithm.
-Note that we are not matching graphs $G_x$ and $G_x'$ with vertex size difference ratio $r$ at every iteration; however, since the connectivity of the vertices is high, here $G_x$ and $G_x'$ do not deviate much from being the full graphs.
+Furthermore, the more obvious community structure present in the SBM setting contributes to better performance of the \texttt{VNmatch} algorithm.
+Although we are not matching graphs $G_x$ and $G_x'$ with vertex size difference ratio $r$ at every iteration, since the connectivity of the vertices is high, $G_x$ and $G_x'$ do not deviate much from being the full graphs.

 Li and Campbell explore the effects of utilizing seeds in graph matching problems in \cite{lica15}.
-They found that while generally a small number of seeds can greatly increase the number of correctly matched vertices, as the number of shared users decreases so does the ability to find a good match.
-Figure \ref{fig:srvary} (right) is consistent with Li and Campbell's results, which is to be expected since the number of potential mismatches increases as as the number of shared users decreases.
+They found that although a small number of seeds can greatly increase the number of correctly matched vertices, as the number of shared users decreases so does the ability to find a good match.
+As might be expected, since the number of potential mismatches increases as the number of shared users decreases, Figures \ref{fig:rdpg_srvary} b and \ref{fig:srvary} b are consistent with Li and Campbell's results.